MultiX-Amsterdam/multix-docs/exam.md

 ## <a name="contact"></a>Who to Contact

-Below are two emails that are important in the communication of exam settings:
+Below is the email that is important in the communication of exam settings:
 - The exam desk (search "tentamenbureau-fnwi" in UvA's Microsoft Outlook App for the email)
-- The digital test office (search "digitaletoets-fnwi" in UvA's Microsoft Outlook App for the email)

-Generally speaking, the exam desk deals with matters related to the physical room (e.g., invigilators hiring), and the digital test office deals with issues related to the software that will be used during the exam (e.g., ANS, Jupyter Notebook).
-In the following checklist, we refer to these emails using their names (i.e., the exam desk, or the digital test office).
+The exam desk deals with matters related to the physical room (e.g., invigilators hiring) and with issues related to the software that will be used during the exam (e.g., ANS, Jupyter Notebook).
+In the following checklist, we refer to the email using its name (i.e., the exam desk).

 ## <a name="planning"></a>Exam Planning

-- [x] Communicate with the digital test office about any required computer settings (e.g., ANS, Jupyter Notebook) and ask them to make a request to the ICT office to set the software tools correctly.
+- [x] Communicate with the exam desk about any required computer settings (e.g., ANS, Jupyter Notebook) and ask them to make a request to the ICT office to set the software tools correctly.
 Special requests need to be done a couple of months ahead (e.g., using a specific software during the exam).
-Usually, the digital test office will email the course coordinator for confirmation.
+Usually, the exam desk will email the course coordinator for confirmation.
 - [x] About one month before the exam, the exam desk will contact the course coordinator by email.
 Communicate with the exam desk to hire invigilators (normally, 1 invigilator per 50 students).
 If it is a resit, it looks like the exam desk will not ask automatically, so we need to request invigilators by email.
 The exam desk will also provide the attendance list upon request.

 ## <a name="long-before"></a>Long Before the Exam